 NOTE: Any equipment placed on your cabinet must be included in the floor load calculation.
 Do NOT overload the top of your cabinet by placing extremely heavy equipment on it, or damage can occur, which is NOT covered under Warranty.
-Griddle Stand models are designed to support equipment such as griddles or broilers.
 Consult the factory for information on the weight load capacity for your specific cabinet.